maarten-pennings/ENS210/README.md

 To build an example sketch
  - (Re)start Arduino.
  - Open File > Example > Examples from Custom Libraries > ENS210 > ens210basic.
- - Make sure Tools > Board lists the correct board and Tools > Port the correct COM port.
+ - Make sure Tools > Board lists the correct board.
  - Select Sketch > Verify/Compile.

 There are several [examples](examples) available with this library.